30% off sitewide! Sale ends soon. -dsktp

 With many mushroom products on the market, what’s the best way to experience the power of mushrooms?
 While it’s possible to mix and match different mushrooms and supplements, you can find capsules that contain the most potent mushrooms’ healing effects.Plant People Immune Power Capsules

 A mushroom complex benefits the mind and body by combining several beneficial fungi.
 Plant People’s Immune Power Multiplex contains at least 100 mg of the following extracts:

 In addition to these mushrooms, it’s formulated with 100 mg of Vitamin C and the Traditional Chinese Medicine herb astragalus.
 Together, these 100% organic, sustainably-farmed ingredients create a potent immune-enhancing blend.
-Packed with Vitamin C benefits and formulated in vegan capsules, it’s never been easier to make medicinal mushrooms a part of your daily routine.
+Packed with Vitamin C benefits and formulated in vegan capsules, it's never been easier to make medicinal mushroom supplements part of your daily routine.